frozendo/learn-spring-security/README.md

 ## Username/Password Authentication

-One of the most common ways to authenticate a user is validating a username and password.To read more,see **username-password-authentication** branch
+One of the most common ways to authenticate a user is validating a username and password.To read more,see [username and password readme](username-password-authentication/UsernamePasswordReadMe.md)

+## Authorization

+The advanced authorization capabilities within Spring Security represent one of the most compelling reasons for its popularity.
+See [authorization](authentication/AuthorizationReadMe.md) to read more about it.